alper/alpernl/content/posts/kathe-kollwitz-museum-berlin/index.md

 ---
 Today I got a tour of the [Käthe Kollwitz museum](http://www.kaethe-kollwitz.de/) in Berlin.
 I had wanted to visit this museum for a while but this proved the concrete reason to finally go (though [the café next door](https://foursquare.com/v/caf%C3%A9-restaurant-wintergarten/4adcda78f964a5205c4621e3) makes some mean pancakes if you find yourself in the area).

 I was recently attended to her existence by MacGregor's series on German history ( [episode](http://www.bbc.co.uk/programmes/b04k6t0s)).
 I now believe that she is one of the most important German artists of the past couple of centuries.
-If there are any other significant candidates, I would like to hear about them ((I discount Caspar David Friedrich because he was a painter of landscapes.)).
+If there are any other significant candidates, I would like to hear about them [^1].

 What makes her stand out as an artist are: